-Service area: Sufficiency and Participation

-Contact number: 0113 3787231

-1. Title: Proposal to increase primary school places in Alwoodley.

-Is this a:

-Strategy / Policy Service / Function x Other

-If other, please specify

-2. Please provide a brief description of what you are screening

-The man and in to assess during my places at Allerton Charach of Fundand Dring my Cabach

-The proposal is to expand primary places at Allerton Church of England Primary School from a capacity of 420 pupils to 630 pupils with an increase in the admission number from 60 to 90 with effect from September 2018.
+Directorate: Children and Families Service area: Sufficiency and Participation Lead person: Tracy Waud Contact number: 0113 3787231 1.
+Title: Proposal to increase primary school places in Alwoodley.
+Is this a: Strategy / Policy Service / Function x Other If other, please specify O Blace we will a brief description of what you are according 2.
+Please provide a brief description of what you are screening The proposal is to expand primary places at Allerton Church of England Primary School from a capacity of 420 pupils to 630 pupils with an increase in the admission number from 60 to 90 with effect from September 2018.